shobancs/markdown-poc/markup-setup.md

 # How to Document your software faster?

-[Make a README] (https://www.makeareadme.com/) is a utility to build software documentation easy.
+Markdown is a utility tool to [Make a README](https://www.makeareadme.com/) for building software documentation easy.

 ### Prerequisite

-Vist noodejs installation [instructions] (https://nodejs.org/en/download/) for your specific OS.
+Vist noodejs installation [instructions](https://nodejs.org/en/download/) for your specific OS.

 ```bash
 $ npm install --save-dev marked